payvolt-io/manual/RESTAPI/Documentation.md

 in order to get the **token** you will need to use the sign-in endpoint by sending the email you registered with and your password in the request body.

+a token expires after **one hour** of issuing and there is no way to prolong it for security reason. preform a sign-in before every api usage flow or get the token every hour in an interval.

+**Don't** use your sign in credentials in a front end app where users has access to it, you will have a high risk of being compromised.

+it's **highly recommended** to use your sign in credentials as [**secrets**](https://www.cyberark.com/what-is/secrets-management/)

 ### /signin

 the sigh-in endpoint is used to get the jwt bearer token.